The Poacher and the Bootleg Lady

 I’d like to think Josephine would approve.

 Note: An earlier version of this post incorrectly stated that Dan Doody died in 1919.
 In fact, he died in 1921.
-Thanks to a helpful reader for pointing out this mistake.

 If you liked this story, you might also like: